r06942072/frontend_BLASTquery/README.md

 # BLAST query page
-- This is a react project
+- Basically a form page, and implemented by react and redux

+# Prerequisites

 # How to spin up the project on local machine
 ```yarn install```